All Episodes

 Just really shocking.

-And these are not all from nuts on the internet, um, but they're from people like Rush Limbaugh.
+And these are not all from nuts on the internet, but they're from people like Rush Limbaugh.

 I just think this stuff is so disgusting, so horrible.

-I mean, how did our media come to be controlled by these aging frat boys, you know, who are on the radio because nobody wants to watch them age in office either.
+I mean, how did our media come to be controlled by these aging frat boys, you know, who are on the radio because nobody wants to watch them age in office either?

-Well, they're not so cute.
+They're not so cute.

 Do you remember that?